 The ESIC tax offset available has 2 components:

-- Investors can access up to a 20 per cent non-refundable carry-forward tax offset on amounts invested in qualifying innovation companies (ESICs) up to a cap of $200,000 per investor per year.
+- Sophisticated investors can access up to a 20 per cent non-refundable carry-forward tax offset on amounts invested in qualifying innovation companies (ESICs) up to a cap of $200,000 per investor per year.

 - Investors can also access a modified capital gains tax treatment for investments in qualifying shares in an ESIC held for between 12 months and 10 years, provided that the shares held do not constitute more than a 30 per cent interest in the ESIC.